kevin-weitgenant/owl-control/README.md

 **DISCLAIMER**: THERE ARE REPORTS OF OWL CONTROL CAUSING BANS IN MULTIPLAYER PVP GAMES - WE STRONGLY RECOMMEND USING ONLY IN SINGLE-PLAYER GAMES

 ## 🚀 Getting Started (User Installation)
-The below text is supplemental, please watch the video tutorial here: [link](https://www.loom.com/share/1722a9d6be26468baba8a06b4006350d)
+The below text is supplemental, please watch the video tutorial here: [link][(https://www.loom.com/share/1722a9d6be26468baba8a06b4006350d](https://www.loom.com/share/f18451c8196a47a9a2dd7418f785cd37)
+The video goes over common failure cases and shows some light debugging.
+OWL Control is currently in pre-release and there a lot of kinks to iron out.
+As such the video tutorial is extensive, and features some minor debugging.
+It should be watched in full before you use the software so you can both verify it is working and report correctly when it is not.
 <table>
 <tr>
 <td width="50px" align="center">1️⃣</td>